-Driver retention is constantly on the minds of many trucking carrier executives.
-As COO of Stay Metrics (recently acquired by Tenstreet), I am always thinking about retention for our clients and how we can help them change culture so more drivers stay.
-Outside factors like the economy, the current COVID pandemic and driver availability will impact a carrier’s ability to retain drivers, but there are a number of factors within your control as well.
-While driver pay is certainly critical, there are other ways to increase commitment from your fleet.
-All carriers are different in their approach to driver satisfaction, commitment and retention, but I wanted to share some tips that can help across the trucking and transportation industry.
+Truck driver retention is constantly on the minds of many trucking carrier executives.
+As COO of Stay Metrics (recently acquired by Tenstreet), I am always thinking about driver retention strategies for our clients and how we can help them change their culture so more drivers stay.
+Outside factors like the economy, the current COVID pandemic and driver availability will impact the truck driver turnover rate and a carrier’s ability to retain drivers.
+Still, there are a number of factors within your control as well.
+While driver pay is certainly critical, there are other ways to increase commitment from your fleet and reduce the turnover rate for truck drivers.
+All carriers are different in their approach to driver satisfaction, commitment, and retention.
+That said, I wanted to share some tips and resources that can help companies reduce turnover for truck drivers across the truck driving and transportation industry.

 1: Get Driver Feedback!

 Unless you have a small fleet with a robust open-door policy and engaged leaders at all levels regularly meeting with drivers, you need a process to formally get feedback on the driver experience.
-A robust and detailed surveying strategy that encompasses the entire driver lifecycle at your company can give you the information needed in a timely matter.
-Make sure drivers understand why you are asking for their input, where the surveys are coming from and how they will be distributed, and make a commitment to build their feedback into your planning and consideration process.
+A robust and detailed surveying strategy that encompasses the entire driver lifecycle at your company can give you the information needed in a timely manner.
+Make sure drivers understand why you are asking for their input, where the surveys are coming from, and how they will be distributed, and commit to building their feedback into your planning and consideration process.

 2: Openly Act on Driver Feedback!